beastrc/learn-web3_dapp/markdown/solana/FUND_ACCOUNT.md

 2. The Overview panel displays information such as the transaction signature, which block it was included in and what the fee amount for the transaction was.

-3. The Account Input(s) panel displays the accounts involved in the transaction, including the change in their SOL balance and details like which account paid the transaction fee, and which was responsible for signing the transaction.
+3. The Account Input(s) panel displays the accounts involved in the transaction, including the change in their SOL balance and details like which account paid the transaction fee, and the account responsible for signing the transaction.

 4. The Instruction(s) panel displays which Program instructions were used in the transaction.
-Most of the time this will be the Transfer instruction.
+Most of the time, this will be the Transfer instruction.

-5. The Program Log contains logging output which pertains to the execution of the Program.
+5. The Program Log contains logging output from the execution of the Program.
 Log output can be useful for developers to assist in debugging their programs.

 More information about the terminology used on the Solana Explorer is available in the [terminology](https://docs.solana.com/terminology) section of the Solana docs.